NgocHo2003/118i-sapphire-team/README.md

 ## A Learning Moment

 More than just an AI build, SafeHaven taught me how to merge technical problem-solving with human empathy.
-It challenged me to think not only about *what* we’re building—but *who* we’re building it for.
+It challenged me to think not only about who we are building—but who we arebuilding it for.

-This isn’t just an app.
-It’s a small step toward making support systems more navigable for those who need them most.
+This is not just an app.
+It is a small step toward making support systems more navigable for those who need them most.

 ---